Bragança, Portugal: Medieval period

 The origin of the city of Bragança dates from the 10th or 11th century, and likely developed from a Romanized castro, although archaeological evidence is still under-discovered.
 The strategic importance of Bragança, to military control of access, resulted from its localization and was reinforced by administrative institutions established by the King.
 Sancho signed a foral in June 1187, which was renovated by King Afonso III, in May 1253, and later by Manuel I on 11 November 1514.
 The foral demonstrated specifically the importance of the city, which was the first in the Trás-os-Montes to receive the title of town.
 In his proclamation, Afonso III specified that the municipality of Bragança pertained to the Church of Braganza, and not the crown, and that its represents should motivate the settlement of all unpopulated lands.
 This conflicted with the Military Orders and administration of the Monastery of Castro de Avelãs, who believed that they had the right to settle all villages and use the land as they willed.
 The privileges that were conceded to the nascent Portuguese population by various monarchs outlines the geographic importance of attracting settlement to the northern frontier: Afonso III created an annual fair in 1272 and Fernando establishes a free-trade fair in 1383, which was renovated or reformulated by successive monarchs (John I in 1392 and 1413, the Regent Peter in 1439 and Afonso V in 1455).
 This initiatives, although tempered by cyclical migration and epidemics, permitted the concentration of settlers in the northern community.

 During the 14th century, wars with Castile result in the destruction of the frontier settlements and Castellian troops take the city of Bragança.
 In 1381, the region is once again devastated militarily, resulting in famine, epidemics, infant mortality rates, the abandonment of lands, resulting in an 83% drop in the population.
 In 1387, the Duke of Lancaster and Constance sign the Treaty of Babe, that recognized John I's title and rights to Portugal and the Algarve (then already acclaimed in the Portuguese Cortes and married to Philippa of Lancaster).
 But in 1396, John returned to Bragança to curb Castilian aggression, taking the titles from Afonso Pimental (who was an ally of Castile) and delivering into his illegitimate son's hands Afonso (donated in 1401 by Regent Peter), who he charged with reinforcing the border and elaborating the defenses of the castle.
 John then bound the frontier region to the Crown with a marriage of his son to Beatriz, daughter of Nuno Álvares Pereira in order to strengthen the ties of the fledgling crown to the land.

+Historically, a Jewish community was present in Bragança during medieval times.
+When the Jews were expelled from Spain in 1492, 3000 Jewish refugees settled in Bragança.
+When the Jews were forced to convert to Christianity, Bragança became an important center for crypto-Judaism.
+There was crypto-Jewish activity in Bragança until the second half of the 20th century.